hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractLoginfo"></a>

 ### ContractLoginfo
- The log information for an event returned by a smart contract function call.
-One function call may return several such events.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |